 This is not a commonly encountered condition, but is frequently misdiagnoses.
-Fat Pad Syndrome will present as a sore heel where pain in located in the centre of the heel which can feel like a deep bruise.
+Fat Pad Syndrome will present pain located in the centre of the heel, which can feel like a deep bruise.
 This condition may also be associated with calcaneal apophysitis (inflammation of the heel bone).

 The thick pad between the skin and the bone of the heel is called a ‘fat pad’ because it’s made up primarily of fatty tissue.
 This fat pad aids in the cushioning and shock absorption of the heel bone.

-This fat pad is kept in place by fascia, if this structure becomes stretched or damaged then the fat pad can spread out and the cushioning under the heel is reduced, resulting in Fat Pad Syndrome.
+This fat pad is kept in place by fascia, if this structure becomes stretched or damaged the fat pad can spread out reducing the cushioning under the heel, resulting in Fat Pad Syndrome.

 Causes of Fat Pad Syndrome: